What’s the problem with salt in my diet?

 What foods should I avoid on the DASH diet?

 The DASH plan recommends you minimise your intake of red meat, sweets, added sugars and sugary drinks, as well as foods with high levels of salt.
-It promotes more home cooking and reducing reliance on processed and packaged foods.
-Where packaged foods are used, the DASH diet recommends checking labels for nutrition facts so you can make informed decisions.
+It promotes more home cooking and reducing reliance on processed foods.
+Where packaged foods are used, the DASH diet recommends checking nutrition labels so you can make informed decisions.

-Following the DASH diet offers a number of health benefits, including:
+Studies suggest following the DASH diet may offer a number of health benefits, these include:

-5. Weight loss is a welcome benefit for some DASH followers, this may be because of the reduction in the amount of high fat and sugary foods, as well as the calorie restriction determined by the plan.
+This is a welcome benefit for some DASH followers – it may be because of the reduction in the amount of high fat and sugary foods, as well as the calorie restriction determined by the plan.

 Like most eating plans the DASH diet is more effective when combined with lifestyle modifications including managing weight, getting regular exercise, stopping smoking and reducing alcohol consumption.

-The DASH diet encourages low-fat and fat-free dairy choices, however, based on more recent findings, this may not be necessary.
-Our knowledge of fats and their role in heart disease has advanced since the 1990s and its now recognised that full-fat dairy offers nutritional benefits such as supporting the intake of fat-soluble vitamins, including vitamins A and D. In recognition of this, a 2016 DASH study examined the effect of replacing low-fat dairy with full fat-alternatives and found the latter lowered blood pressure to the same extent as the original DASH diet, but interestingly also lowered blood fats as well as a type of cholesterol (vLDL), known to be associated with plaque formation in our arteries.
+The DASH diet offers a balanced eating plan for managing blood pressure.
+Although the original DASH diet encourages eating low-fat and fat-free dairy foods, more recent findings suggest this may not be necessary.
+Our knowledge of fats and their role in heart disease has advanced since the 1990s and its now recognised that full-fat dairy offers nutritional benefits such as supporting our intake of fat-soluble vitamins, including vitamins A and D. In recognition of this, a 2016 DASH study examined the effect of replacing low-fat dairy with full fat-alternatives and found the latter lowered blood pressure to the same extent as the original DASH diet.
+Interestingly, it also also lowered blood fats as well as a type of cholesterol (vLDL), known to be associated with plaque formation in our arteries.

-From a practical standpoint, and due to the need for a high degree of meal planning, compliance with the DASH diet appears to be low.
-Furthermore, if you’ve be used to eating a low-fibre, refined carb diet, you’d be best advised to introduce the recommended fibrous foods such as wholegrains, fruits and vegetables slowly, to allow your digestive system to adjust to the new foods.
+Compliance with the DASH diet appears to be low due to the high level of meal planning which is required.
+Furthermore, if you’ve been used to eating a low-fibre, largely refined carb diet, it’s best to introduce the recommended fibrous foods such as wholegrains, fruits and vegetables gradually, to allow your digestive system to adjust to the new foods.

-For this reason, if you have a medical condition which requires a low-salt diet, or your GP or dietitian has advised you to limit your intake, you should continue to do so.
+If you have a medical condition which requires a low-salt diet or your GP or dietitian has advised you to limit your intake, you should continue to do so.
 However, if you are a healthy individual who has not been diagnosed with high blood pressure and cooks largely from scratch with minimal consumption of packaged or processed foods, then you may not need to adjust your current salt intake.
 If you are unsure you should refer to your GP for guidance.

 If you are considering any significant changes to your diet, please consult your GP to ensure you can do so without risk to health.
 This is especially relevant if you are on medication, including those to manage blood pressure.